amitbend/Data-Science-Project-Template/README.md

 ## Goal
+During the data science lifecycle, often there is no formalized process and deliveries, which sometimes prevents successful deployment.

+Our goal is to leverage enterprise data science best practices and bake them into standard templates - which covers the **entire** data science project flow.

+## What is this?

-Our goal is to provide data science templates for the community with an emphasis on **simplcity**.
+We provide data science project templates in the form of a presentation, for the community with an emphasis on **simplcity**.

-All of our templates are in Google slides format - so you can clone them and adjust to your organization.
+All of our templates are in Google slides format - so you can **clone** them and adjust to your organization specific needs.

 ## Templates